 Our Health team has longstanding expertise in the areas of mental health patients’ rights, economic rights, and related disability rights and health access advocacy.
 We represent individuals in inpatient psychiatric facilities at due process and capacity hearings, investigate allegations of abuse or denial of rights at behavioral health facilities, and assist with access to county behavioral health services, including treatment in the county jails.
-Our public benefits work includes denials, overpayments, terminations, and reasonable accommodations related to public benefits programs.
-Our health team also operates a medical legal partnership focused on health and homelessness and is a longstanding provider of legal services to low-income people living with HIV or AIDS.
+Our public benefits work includes denials, overpayments, terminations, and reasonable accommodations related to SSI/SSDI, Medi-Cal, Medicare, GA, UI, SDI, VA, and other public and private disability benefits.

 The Directing Attorney will report to the Chief Program Officer and directly supervise the Health Program management team, including the two Supervising Attorneys.
 The Directing Attorney will also work closely with the Law Foundation’s management team to support the goals and operations of the entire organization, including implementation of the Strategic Plan.